 This section describes the public information policy of the Network as well as procedures and guidance related to press releases and public announcements.
-Policies and procedures related to dissemination of study results and the Network's compliance and support of the NIH Public Access Policy can be found in Section 19 of this manual.
+Policies and procedures related to dissemination of study results and the Network's compliance and support of the NIH Public Access Policy can be found in Section 19.